maANI-mm/maANI-mm/README.md

 - 🌱 I’m currently learning Embedded System Design
 - 📫 How to reach me - mani.edu.es@gmail.com
 - 😄 My replit Account - https://replit.com/@mANI-mm
 - ⚡ Fun fact: ...
-I do hae some experiance in the area of Electrical Maintenance.
+I do hae some experiance in the area of Electrical Maintenance in Steel & Power Sector.
   I have worked from 24V to 400kV.

 <!---